Shun Zhi Emperor Fu Lin — Smart Monarch of the Qing Dynasty with A Mysterious Ending

 Portrait of Imperial Consort Dong

-Most people believed that they were soul mate, and Dong was indeed the love of his life.
+Most people believed that they were soul mates, and Dong was indeed the love of his life.

-Soon, Dong gave birth to a baby boy, the fourth son of Shunzhi Emperor.
+Soon, Dong gave birth to a baby boy, the fourth son of the Shunzhi Emperor.

 But he told the whole world that this was his first beloved child, and gave him many honorable titles, which was against the royal traditions.